10 Things To Do When You Have Contractor Problems

 Of course, sometimes the problem starts at the top.
 If you have concerns about the information you’re getting from the contractor, you may want to talk to the men and women doing the work, especially subcontractors.
 Ask the people doing hands-on work how things are going, and if you hear that they’re not getting paid or that they’re extremely unhappy, that’s a warning sign that your contractor is struggling with cash flow.
 But before you do this, be aware that talking to subcontractors and asking uncomfortable questions will almost certainly get back to the general contractor.

 Making the contractor feel as though you’re going behind their back might aggravate an already tense situation.
 Be sure you’re comfortable with the fallout of this tactic, or are at a point where the relationship is almost beyond repair.
-Here are the secrets to finding a home renovation contractor you can trust.

 Change Orders and Scope Creep